 E-Government Usability/Accessibility Compliment/Concern Page

 Having accessibility or usability problems with any Minnesota state government website or software?
-Or have you used a state website or
+Have you used a state website or

 software that works especially well for people with disabilities?
-Please send your comments using the E-Government Usability/Accessibility Compliments and Concern page.
+Please send your comments using the E-Government Usability/Accessibility Compliments and Concerns page.

 Accessibility Information and Resources